 The American Society of Consultant Pharmacists is the international professional association that provides leadership, education, advocacy, and resources to advance the practice of senior care pharmacy.

-The Drug Information Association is an international, nonprofit organization that serves as the global forum for therapeutic innovation and regulatory science.
-The purpose of the DIA UConn Student Chapter is to raise student awareness of career opportunities within the pharmaceutical industry and medical product development field.
+IPhO is an international, nonprofit organization that serves as the global forum for therapeutic innovation and regulatory science.
+The purpose of the UConn Student Chapter is to raise student awareness of career opportunities within the pharmaceutical industry and medical product development field.
 As part of this, members will be provided with the experience and tools necessary to expand their personal career development.
 Members will also be provided with opportunities to collaborate and network with other students and professionals to foster medical innovation and exchange information to help improve public health.

 Kappa Psi Pharmaceutical Fraternity – Nu Chapter

 Kappa Psi is the world’s oldest and largest pharmacy fraternity in the nation.
 We aim to better the profession of pharmacy and develop leaders with a passion and desire to serve their communities, while creating lifelong personal and professional relationships.
 The values that this fraternity were built on are Industry, Sobriety, Fellowship, and High Ideals.

 Lambda Kappa Sigma International Professional Pharmacy Fraternity [LKS] Alpha Beta Chapter

 The mission of Lambda Kappa Sigma is to promote the profession of pharmacy among women and advance women within the profession by developing its members as individuals and leaders through the support of fellow members while encouraging a high standard of professional ethics and scholarship.

 National Community Pharmacists Association – Connecticut Student Chapter